Ileana D'Cruz: Other work and public image

 D'Cruz has established herself as one of the leading actor of the Telugu and Hindi cinema.
 Vogue said that she is a "well-recognised name" in the South Indian film industry.
 Taran Adarsh termed her "super efficient".
 Verve noted, "D'Cruz makes the unreal seem believable on celluloid".
 She stood at the 18th place on Forbes Indias most influential stars on Instagram in South cinema for the year 2021.
 She was widely praised for her Hindi film debut Barfi!.
 She was placed 2nd in Times of India's 10 Most Promising Female Newcomers of 2012 list.
 In 2012, Rediff.com placed her in their listing of the top 10 Bollywood actresses, where she ranked 8th.
 D'Cruz has been suffering from body dysmorphic disorder.
 She has been vocal about her body image issues.

 In addition to her acting career, D'Cruz is a prominent celebrity endorser for brands and products including Clear Shampoo with Virat Kohli and CavinKare with Akshay Kumar.
 She is also the brand ambassador of Tourism Fiji.
 D'Cruz has subsequently appeared on Times' Most Desirable Women list, she was placed 20th in 2011 and 21st in 2013.
 D'Cruz has been associated with a number of causes.
 She has donated her clothes and accessories to raise money for renovating an animal hospital in Mumbai in 2013.
 She has walked the ramp for "Smile Foundation", to lend her support for girls education.
 In 2016, D'Cruz attended a charity event for the underprivileged kids.

 Personal life

 D'Cruz acquired Portuguese nationality in 2014.
 In an interview with Verve in 2017, she claimed that Portugal was a part of her ancestry.
 She was in a relationship with Australian photographer Andrew Kneebone, which ended in 2019.

-On May 13, 2023, D'Cruz married Michael Dolan and welcomed their first child, a son, on August 1, 2023.
-On June 19, 2025, she gave birth to their second child, a son.
+On May 13, 2023, D'Cruz married Michael Dolan.
+Their first child, a son, was born on August 1, 2023, and their second son on June 19, 2025.